d-khan/assembly/sd.md

 |Student 4|40|
 |Student 5|65|

-## Verification
+## What to show?
-(Use this link to verify the answer)[https://www.calculator.net/standard-deviation-calculator.html]
-Selection population
+Display the result on the terminal.
+You might need to verify the result using gdb

 # Convert the following
 - Convert 575 decimal into binary and hexadecimal